Mangalorean Chicken Ghee Roast

 Ingredients

-For Roasting Spices
+For Roasting the Spices

-7-8 whole red chillies
+7–8 whole red chillies (preferably Byadgi for authentic Mangalorean flavour)

 2 teaspoons coriander seeds